percona/pmm-doc/docs/details/api.md

 ### Authenticate

-You can authenticate your request using the HTTP header.
+You can authenticate your request using the HTTPS header.

+!!! caution alert alert-warning "Important"
+    Use the `-k` or `--insecure` option to force cURL to ignore invalid and self-signed SSL certificate errors.
+The option will skip the SSL verification process, and you can bypass any SSL error while still having SSL-encrypted communication.

 **Example**